prashanthktgowda/zeotap2/README.md

 # zeotap2
 An online assignment for campus recruitment process.
-# CDP Co-Pilot: Your Query Assistant
+# CDP ChatBot: Your Query Assistant

 Welcome to the **CDP Co-Pilot** project!
 This web application fetches detailed answers from Segment, mParticle, Lytics, and Zeotap documentation to assist with Customer Data Platforms (CDP) queries.